milahu/collapseos/emul/z80/README.md

 If your ROM is configured with PS/2 keyboard input, run this emulator with the `-k` flag to replace SMS pad emulation with keyboard emulation.

+The `-c` option connects a SD card in the same way as the RC2014 emulator.

 In both cases (pad or keyboard), only port A emulation is supported.

 Press ESC to quit.